 Marshalls has survived two world wars, the latter of which brought our workforce down to 24 due to conscription.
 But whilst we’ve survived tough times in Britain, we’ve also been there for many moments of pride.
 As the eyes of the world watched athletic prowess in the London 2012 Olympics, we gazed proudly downwards as our paving, street furniture and kerbs provided the backdrop for many of the new developments and regenerated areas of London.
 Watch the video case study of our work at the Athlete’s Village below.

 Other iconic British moments for Marshalls include paving Trafalgar Square twice in its lifetime.
 In fact, over the years we’ve paved every location on the London Monopoly Board, another British classic.
-We have also recently completed a project to pave London Southbank with our natural stone, including Scoutmoor which is on the City of London approved materials list.
+We have also paved London Southbank with our natural stone, including Scoutmoor which is on the City of London approved materials list.

 We have a continued commitment to British manufacturing

-98% of our commercial products are manufactured in the UK and 94% of products overall and the majority of our business is done here too.
-Of course this gives us the ability to closely manage quality, both in terms of product and the working practices, but it also keeps skilled jobs in Britain and gives Marshalls customers the peace of mind that we’re never far away from their building site, merchants yard or newly renovated home.
+100%* of our commercial hard landscaing products are manufactured in mainland Britain and 99.9%* of our domestic garden and driveway products, and the majority of our business is done here too.
+Of course this gives us the ability to closely manage quality, both in terms of product and the working practices, but it also keeps skilled jobs in the UK and gives Marshalls customers the peace of mind that we’re never far away from their building site, merchants yard or newly renovated home.

 We champion British manufacturing by being members of Made in Britain.
 I became Chair of Made in Britain in 2017 but we have been involved in the network since its inception.
 Made in Britain is a great platform for manufacturers and a celebration of the diverse range of good and services created here in the UK.